johnfraney/django-bootstrap-customizer/README.md

 ## Documentation

-Documentation is available in the [docs directory](./docs/index.md) and at https://johnfraney.github.io/django-bootstrap-customizer.
+Documentation is available in the [`docs` directory](./docs/index.md) and at https://johnfraney.github.io/django-bootstrap-customizer.

+## Example Project

+An example project is included in the `example` directory.
+See the [docs](https://johnfraney.github.io/django-bootstrap-customizer/) for more information.

 ## Screenshot

 ![BootstrapTheme admin](docs/images/bootstraptheme-admin.png)

 ## Credits